 - Shredded Kale, Radicchio, and Romaine "Caesar" with Anchovy Vinaigrette and Roasted Pistachios

-G is for Thanksgiving GRAVY
+G is for Thanksgiving Gravy

 I am not a fan of gravy, as I prefer a thinner, lighter "pan sauce" made from poultry drippings and wine without any sort of flour or cornstarch thickener, but if I ever left gravy off the Thanksgiving table, I'd be excommunicated from the family.
 So the compromise in our family is that Green Bean Casserole gets a makeover—more on that later, and why G is decidedly not for Green Beans—and Gravy stays because every single day of our entire lives, we don't eat anything like any of the traditional Thanksgiving foods except on Thanksgiving, so let us have the white people equivalent of salsa and sriracha on everything for one day gah goddamnit it.